JonatanLindh/kandidat/text/rapport/rapport.typ

 === Outer wilds
-Outer Wilds is a space exploration and adventure game that bears a small resemblance to this project.
+Outer Wilds @OuterWilds0 is a space exploration and adventure game that bears a small resemblance to this project.
 Unlike the other works mentioned, which are related through their use of procedural generation, Outer Wilds features entirely hand-crafted content.
 Its relevance to this project instead lies in its approach to physics.
 In Outer Wilds, all physics interactions are computed in real time, with no pre-defined behaviors.
-For instance, planetary motion is governed by a modified version of Newton's law of gravitation, and all velocities are dynamically calculated during gameplay.
+For instance, planetary motion is governed by a modified version of Newton's law of gravitation, and all velocities are dynamically calculated during gameplay @outerwilds1.
-@outerwilds1

 #figure(
   image("images/PreviousWorks/outerwilds_mech_3.jpg", width: 65%),
   caption: [Map of the Outer Wilds solar system]